 President, Henry Kaufman & Company, Inc.

 Henry Kaufman is president of Henry Kaufman & Company, Inc., a firm established in 1988, specializing in economic and financial consulting.
-He is chairman emeritus and a current member of the NYU Stern School of Business Board of Overseers.
-He is chairman emeritus and a member of the Institute of International Education Board of Trustees, a member of the Norton Museum of Art Board of Trustees, a member of the Board of Governors of Tel-Aviv University, a fellow at the American Academy of Arts & Sciences, former treasurer of the Economic Club of New York, honorary trustee and former president of the Animal Medical Center, and life trustee at the Jewish Museum.
+He is chairman emeritus and a current member of the NYU Stern School of Business Executive Board.
+He is chairman emeritus and a member of the Institute of International Education Board of Trustees, a member of the Board of Governors of Tel-Aviv University, a fellow at the American Academy of Arts & Sciences, former treasurer of the Economic Club of New York, honorary trustee and former president of the Animal Medical Center, and life trustee at the Jewish Museum.

 Vice Chairman, J.P.
 Morgan